muxinc/mux-python/docs/LiveStreamsApi.md

 # **delete_live_stream_simulcast_target**
 > delete_live_stream_simulcast_target(live_stream_id, simulcast_target_id)

-Delete a Live Stream Simulcast Target
+Delete a live stream simulcast target

 Delete the simulcast target using the simulcast target ID returned when creating the simulcast target.
 Simulcast Target can only be deleted when the parent live stream is in idle state.